tcordina/dutaf-desktop/README.md

 Simple CRUD example to learn python.

-(Not the cleanest code but it still works)
+(Not the cleanest code but hey, it works !)